hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ## ZONEMD

-Zone message digest is a mechanism that can be used to verify the content of an AXFR.
+Message Digest for DNS Zones (ZONEMD) [@?I-D.wessels-dns-zone-digest] digest is a mechanism that can be used to verify the content of a standalone zone.
+It is designed to be independant of the tramsission channel or mechanism.
 It is complementary the above mechanisms and can be used in conjunction with XFR-over-TLS but is not considered further.
-TODO: Add reference

-## Comparison of Authentication methods
+## Comparison of Authentication Methods

-The Table below compares the properties of each of the above methods in terms of what protection they provide to the secondary and master servers during XoT in terms of:
+The Table below compares the properties of each of the above methods in terms of what protection they provide to the secondary and primary servers during XoT in terms of:

-* 'Data Auth': Authentication that the data is from the party with whom credentials were shared (this might not be the 'master' in a proxy scenario).
+* 'Data Auth': Authentication that the DNS message data is signed by the party with whom credentials were shared (the signing party may or may not be party operating the far end of a TCP/TLS connection in a 'proxy' scenario).
+For the primary the TSIG on the XFR request confirms that the requesting party is authorised to request zone data, for the secondary it authenticates the zone data that is received.

-* 'Channel Conf': Confidentiality of the communication channel between the secondary and master.
+* 'Channel Conf': Confidentiality of the communication channel between the client and server (i.e. the two end points of a TCP/TLS connection).

-* Channel Auth: Authentication of the identity of party to whom a connection is made.
+* Channel Auth: Authentication of the identity of party to whom a TCP/TLS connection is made (this might not be a direct connection between the primary and secondary in a proxy scenario).

-SARA: Note sure about this breakdown, need to think about it more, particularly in the case where a proxy may be involved....
-Also currently using green for 'definitely provides' property and orange for 'not sure' or 'with limitations'.
+SARA: Note sure about this breakdown, need to think about it more, particularly in the case where a proxy may be involved.
+Primary/secondary set ups can be complex and hierarchical.

 [Table 1: Properties of Authentication methods for XoT](https://docs.google.com/spreadsheets/d/1cv8X6dmJrPmezdvOKD0YXOAqSNY-6Tp4QkH_BDAs5Pc/edit?usp=sharing)

+Based on this analysis it can be seen that:

+* A combination of Opportunistic TLS and TSIG provides both data authentication and channel confidentiality for both parties.
+* Using just mutual TLS can be considered to do the same if the secondary has reason to place equivalent trust in channel authentication as data authentication e.g. the same operator runs both the primary and secondary.
-Based on this analysis it can be seen that a combination of Strict TLS and TSIG provides all 3 properties with the minimum overhead.
+* Using TSIG, Strict TLS and an ACL on the primary provides all 3 properties for both parties with probably the lowest operational overhead.

 # Session Establishment and Closing in XoT